EasyKayzey/CASprzak/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, sum screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem.

 **Version**
 Please let us know which branch and version (or most recent commit) you're running